-Eliminating the 50 percent grant for tenants who pay for heat as a part of rent requires system changes that can't be implemented this season.
+Eliminating 601.42 of the State Plan requires system changes that cannot be implemented this season.
 DHS will consider this change for future seasons.

 All members of a household, whether eligible for LIHEAP or not, must have their income counted.
-The Administration for Children and Family (ACF) has issued specific guidance which states that heat cannot be prorated among household members, so the entire household's income must be considered for LIHEAP.
+ACF has issued specific guidance which states that heat cannot be prorated among household members, so the entire household's income must be considered for LIHEAP.